xiaopv/xiaopv.github.io/_teaching/2025-spring-mat143.md

 ## Homework

  * Jan.
+30
+   * Complete Exercises 6 and 7 in Section 1.5 problem set.
+   * Complete Section 1.4 and 1.5 homework in WebAssign.

+ * Jan.
 28
    * Complete Section 1.3 homework and start working on Section 1.4 homework in WebAssign.
    * Quiz 2 on Thursday will cover Goal 1, 2, and 3.